UniversalDependencies/UD_Portuguese-Bosque/train/readme.txt

 The following is an email exchange with Lluis Padro with some information about what to expect while training treeler:

+Note: Label Attachment Score (LAS): % of tokens for which a system has predicted the correct HEAD and DEPREL

 - - -

 The output will be the folder $LANG/maps with all the maps, and a sent